Journal articles

 • *Terry, M.E., *Amelio, V., & Trick, L.M.
 (2024).
 Action matters!
 Target report technique affects interference between visually-guided touch and multiple-object tracking (MOT).
 Visual Cognition, 31(7), 533-541. https://www.tandfonline.com/eprint/IRXDFISVNFXKTKZKECKQ/full?target=10.1080/13506285.2024.2315793

 • *Eng, R., *Swayze, J., & Trick, L.M. (revise and resubmit).
-Multiple-object tracking in displays of unique objects: The impact of featural similarity among targets on tracking performance.
+Multiple-object tracking in displays where all the items differ from the others: The impact of shared features among targets.
 Current Research in Behavioural Sciences.

-• *Caren, B., *Ziraldo, E., & Oliver, M. (submitted) Differences in Visual Fixations, Hazard Response Time, and Collision Status Between Gradual- and Abrupt -Onset Left Turn Hazards.
+• *Caren, B., *Ziraldo, E., & Oliver, M. (accepted) Differences in Visual Fixations, Hazard Response Time, and Collision Status Between Gradual- and Abrupt -Onset Left Turn Hazards.

 • *Fillio, D., *Ziraldo, E., *Dony, L., *Gonzalez, D., & Oliver, M. (2023).
 Comparison between wrap-around screens and head mounted displays on driver kinematic responses to pedestrian hazards.
 Applied Ergonomics, 106, 10387, https://doi.org/10.1016/apergo.2022.103878